Summer or winter there’s nothing like a walk on the miles of golden sand on one of our Blackpool beaches!

 Head past North Pier to Bispham and the seafront changes quite dramatically, rising to the tall grassy banks and cliffs.
 Here you’ve got a perfect view over the beach.

 Always be aware of keeping safe when you’re on the beach.
 Remember that the sea can be dangerous.
 Always read and observe the safety signs at the entrance to the beach.

 If in any doubt ring 999 and ask for the Coastguard.

-Litter left on the beach or promenade ends up in the sea where it not only pollutes the water, but it’s also a huge danger to wildlife.
+Remember that when litter left on the beach or promenade ends up in the sea.
+It not only pollutes the water, but it’s also a huge danger to wildlife.
 Did you know that the rubbish which you leave on the beach in Blackpool usually washes up a few days later on the beach a bit further north at Cleveleys?

 Dogs on Blackpool Beaches